-There are three types of toilet flappers and seals in use today:
+There are three types of toilet flappers in use today:

-While flapper and seal issues are the most common cause of leaking toilets, if you have replaced the flapper and your toilet is still running, it may be that the Flush Valve is to blame.
+While flapper issues are the most common cause of leaking toilets, if you have replaced the flapper and your toilet is still running, there may be some other issues that could be to blame.

 Here are a few tips to help you maintain a functioning toilet without leaks: